-The Houston SaberCats re-signed former Ulster PRO14 Rugby player Sam Windsor for his third season.
-The 32-year-old flyhalf is 6’1″ and 215 lbs.
+The Houston SaberCats re-signed Sam Windsor for his fourth season with the club.
+The 33-year-old flyhalf is 6’1″ and 215 lbs.

 During 2019, Sam played in all 16 matches for 1261 minutes and made 6 tries.
-He made 3 linebreaks, 4 tackle breaks, 8 offloads, kicked 83 times for 2563 meters and made 133 tackles.
+He made 3 linebreaks, 4 tackle breaks, 8 offloads, kicked 83 times for 2563 meters, and made 133 tackles.
 His leadership has been invaluable for the MLR all-time regular-season points leader.
-He also will become United States eligible in January.
+He also is eligible to play for the United States National Team.

 Sam Windsor, Education, and Early Life

 Windsor was born in Bungendore, New South Wales, Australia.
 He played youth soccer from ages 5-6 and began to play rugby at age 7 with the Queanbeyan Whites before going to High School.
 While at St. Edmund’s College in Canberra from 2000-2005, he captained the first XV rugby team and the first XI cricket team.